awarenessxz/TempFileDrop/README.md

 ## Getting Started

-Refer to the guides below on how to use this project
+Ensure that you have met the prerequisites below before using the guides below to start the project
 - If you just want to start the project and view it, go to [quick start](#for-quick-start)
 - If you want to work on development, go to [development](#for-development)
 - If you want to deploy to kubernetes, go to [deployment](#for-deployment-to-kubernetes)

+### Prerequisites

+You will probably need to have the following installed
+- Java 11
+- Node 12
+- Yarn
+- Python + pip
+- Docker + docker-compose

 ### For Quick Start